sirius-ms/sirius/README.md

 Tree are colored in blue.
 Peaks that are annotated as noise are colored black.
 Hovering with the mouse over a peak shows its annotation.

-### CSI:FingerId View
+### CSI:FingerID View

 > \[image\]

-This tab shows you the candidate structures for the selected molecular formula ordered by the CSI:FingerId search score.
+This tab shows you the candidate structures for the selected molecular formula ordered by the CSI:FingerID search score.
 If you want to filter the candidate list by a certain database (e.g. only compounds from KEGG and Biocyc) you can press the filter button.
 A menu will open displaying all available databases.
 Only candidates will be displayed that are